ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 Create a Stress Plot object.

 * **Parameters:**
-  - name: Name of the plot
+  - name: Name of the plot.
-  - id: ID for the plot
+  - id: ID for the plot.
   - active: Whether the plot is active or not.
   - scope_entire_model: If true, then the scope of this plot is the entire model.
 If not, then set to false and use the data_scope to specify a sub scope.
   - data_scope: Object(s) defining the scope for which data is computed and returned.
-Applicable are: Element Set, Oriented Selection Set, Modeling Ply, Sampling Point
+Applicable are: Element Set, Oriented Selection Set, Modeling Ply, Sampling Point.
-  - component: ‘s1’, ‘s2’, ‘s3’, ‘s12’, ‘s23’, ‘s13’, ‘sI’, ‘sII’, ‘sIII’
+  - component: ‘s1’, ‘s2’, ‘s3’, ‘s12’, ‘s23’, ‘s13’, ‘sI’, ‘sII’, ‘sIII’.
-  - spot: ‘bot’, ‘top’, ‘mid’ (only if ply_wise = True)
+  - spot: ‘bot’, ‘top’, ‘mid’ (only if ply_wise = True).
   - ply_wise: True (default) or False.
 Decides whether to evaluate for individual plies or return the result of the finite element.
   - show_on_solids: True or False (default).
 Whether to show the results on the shell or solid model (if present).
   - show_ply_offsets: True or False (default).
 Whether to display ply-wise visualizations with ply offsets or not.
   - ply_offset_scale_factor: Scale factor for the offsets of the visualized plies if show_ply_offsets=True.
   - solution_set: Selection of the Solution Set.
 * **Returns:**
-  the plot object
+  the plot object.

 **Example:**
   Create a stress plot with Data Scope set to Element Set “All_Elements” for ‘s1’ at ‘mid’ in ply_wise mode: